enolive/mock-heuristics/mock-heuristics.md

 ## Ideal # of dependencies is zero

-* testing with dependencies is hard
+testing with dependencies is hard

-* extract the code to a separate entity and test it directly, e.g.
+extract the code to a separate entity and test it directly

+<-->

 * method
 * class

+make them public if necessary for testing!

+<-->

+> Tests trump encapsulation
+> -- Uncle Bob

 <--->